 COURSE DESCRIPTIONS Single numerals within parentheses reflect course credit hours.
 Numerals within parentheses separated by a dash reflect credit hours followed by contact hours.
 For more information students may contact their academic advisers.
-ACCOUNTING COURSES (ACT) ACT 2291 Principles of Accounting I (3) Modern financial accounting theory and practices applied to sole proprietorships, partnerships, and corporations.
-All Students must complete this course with a grade of C or better.
-ACT 2292 Principles of Accounting II (3) Modern financial and managerial accounting theory and practices applied to an organization's liabilities, cash flows, planning, budgeting, and control.
-All Students must complete this course with a grade of C or better.
+ACCOUNTING COURSES (ACT) ACT 2291 Principles of Accounting I (3) Modern financial accounting theory and practices applied to sole proprietorships, partnerships, and Principles of Accounting II (3) ACT 2292 Modern financial and managerial accounting theory and practices applied to an organization's liabilities, cash flows, planning, budgeting, and control.
 Prerequisite: ACT 2291.
-ACT 3355 Internal Auditing (3) Internal auditing theory as contained in official pronouncement (IIASB, COSO, COBIT, Sarbanes-Oxley).
+Internal Auditing (3) Internal auditing theory as contained in official pronouncement (IIASB, COSO, COBIT, Sarbanes-ACT 3355 Oxley).
 Emphasis will be placed on material required for the CPA exam as it relates to professional ethics, audit engagement procedures, internal control, audit sampling, evidence gathering and auditor's reports.
-Prerequisites: ÂCT 2292.
+Prerequisites: ACT 2292.
 ACT 3357 Financial Reporting & Analysis I (3) Study of financial accounting concepts and principles related to financial reporting emphasizing income measurement and accounting for assets.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisites: ACT 2292.

-ACT 3358 Financial Reporting & Analysis II (3) Study of accounting concepts and principles related to financial reporting of long-term debt, owners equity and other special items.
+ACT 3358 Financial Reporting & Analysis II (3) Study of accounting concepts and principles related to financial reporting of long-term debt, owners' equity and other special items.
 Accounting majors must complete this course with a grade of C or Prerequisite: ACT 3357.
 ACT 3360 Entrepreneurial Accounting (3) This course covers small business accounting basics that assist business owners in making business decisions based on accounting information.
 It emphasizes the triple bottom line reporting that refers to reporting on a company's economic, social, and environmental performance.
 Prerequisite: ACT 2292, MGT 4475.
 ACT 3365 Corporate Financial Reporting (3) An analysis of the financial reporting issues faced by managers, including preparing, understanding, and analyzing financial reports.
 Prerequisites: ACT 2292.
-ACT 3391 Intermediate Accounting I (3) Theory and applications of assets, liabilities, and owners' equity, revenues, expenses, and analytical process.
+ACT 3380 Accounting Study Abroad (1) Supervised investigation of relevant topics in accounting or business through travel-study abroad or within the interior of United States.
+Honors Intermediate Accounting II (3) ACT 3390 Theory and applications of assets, liabilities, and owners' equity, pensions, leases, earnings per share, and analytical process.
+AThis course is designed for Sorrell Global Scholars honors students.
 Accounting majors must complete this course with a grade of C or better.
-Prerequisite: ACT 2292 ACT 3392 Intermediate Accounting II (3) Theory and applications of assets, liabilities, and owners' equity, pensions, leases, earnings per share, and analytical process.
+Prerequisite: Sorrell Global Scholars student or permission of Associate Dean; ACT 3391.
+Intermediate Accounting I (3) ACT 3391 Theory and applications of assets, liabilities, and owners' equity, revenues, expenses, and analytical process.
 Accounting majors must complete this course with a grade of C or better.
+Prerequisite: ACT 2292.
+ACT 3392 Intermediate Accounting II (3) Theory and applications of assets, liabilities, and owners' equity, pensions, leases, earnings per share, and analytical process.
+Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 3391.
-Governmental Accounting (3) ACT 3394 Analysis of governmental and not-for-profit accounting issues including the preparation and use of budgets, records and statements.
+Governmental Accounting (3) Analysis of governmental and not-for-profit ACT 3394 accounting issues including the preparation and use of budgets, records and statements.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 2292.